bigTimeBrad/instructions/README.md

 ## What does this mean?

-At the top (`<!DOCTYPE html>`), says, the document will be HTML.
+At the top (`<!DOCTYPE html>`), tells the browser that this document will be in HTML.
 Then, we write and opening `<html>` tag says "hey here is where my html is going to start and we want it to end when we write `</html>`.
 Notice the `/`, this is the beginning of a closing tag.
 Most tags have open and closing tags, which mean everything in here is going to belong to that type of thing.

 Lets add some more.